felangel/bloc/docs/flutterfirestoretodostutorial.md

 }
 ```

-?> When we load our todos, we are subscribing to the `TodosRepository` and everytime a new todo comes in, we dispatch a `TodosUpdated` event.
+?> When we load our todos, we are subscribing to the `TodosRepository` and every time a new todo comes in, we dispatch a `TodosUpdated` event.
 We then handle all `TodosUpdates` via:

 ```dart
 Stream<TodosState> _mapTodosUpdateToState(TodosUpdated event) async* {